tambien/InteractiveMusic/week_01/README.md

 Most DAWs let you automate nearly every parameter.
 A volume automation might be used to make an envelope or fade in/out.

-## DIGITAL AUDIO

-### Mixers (+)

-When two signals meet at a junction, the resulting signal is the sum of the inputs.

 ## [Spectromorphology](https://github.com/igoumeninja/ofSpectrograph/blob/master/bibliography/Spectromorphology%20Explaining%20Sound%20Shapes_%20D.%20Smalley.pdf)

 First published in 1986 by Denis Smally.

-Addresses the inadequacy of traditional notation in capturing the endless sound-generating possibilities of computers.
+Addresses the inadequacy of traditional notation in capturing the endless sound-generating possibilities of computers or [Acousmatic music](https://www.youtube.com/watch?v=N9pOq8u6-bA).

 If we can't abstract them into instruments/notes/rhythms, how can we compose and reason about them?

 > Until the electroacoustic medium arrived, all music was created either through forms of vocal utterance or through instrumental gesture.
 A human agent produces spectromorphologies via the motion of gesture, using the sense of touch or an implement to apply energy to a sounding body.
 A gesture is therefore an energy–motion trajectory which excites the sounding body, creating spectromorphological life.

+### Source Bonding

+Associating sounds sources with what is perceived to have created that sound.

+#### Ligeti - [Artikulation](https://www.youtube.com/watch?v=71hNl_skTZQ)

+Score created by Rainer Wehinger after the piece was composed.

+### Gesture and Its Surrogates

+Before electroacoustic music, all sound was produced through sound-making gestures.
+From the perspective of the sound-creator and listener, the musical gesture process is tactile, visual and aural.

-Onset, Continuant and Termination
+### Onset, Continuant and Termination

 * attack-impulse.
 Modeled on the single detached note: a sudden onset which is immediately terminated.
 * attack-decay (closed and open) - modeled on sounds in which the attack-onset is extended by a resonance that quickly or gradually decays towards termination.
 The closed form represents a quick decay which is strongly attack-determined.
 * graduated continuant - Modeled on sustained sounds.
 The onset is graduated, settling into a continuant phase which eventually closes in a graduated termination.

-#### Ligeti - [Artikulation](https://www.youtube.com/watch?v=71hNl_skTZQ)

-Score created by Rainer Wehinger after the piece was composed.

-### Source Bonding

-Associating sounds sources with what is perceived to have created that sound.

 ## DIMENSIONS